VoltiSubito/notes/rust/rust-camp-2015/README.md

     + Read-only access
     + Can have many readers at once
   + IterMut
-    + Locans the data in the collection
+    + Loans the data in the collection
     + Read-Write access
     + Only one loan at once
   + Drain (I drink your milkshake)